binerogroup/documentation/_sources/networking/site-to-site-vpn/adding-routing-for-vpn.rst.txt

 To summarize:

-- If you only have a single private subnet, you just need to add routes via DHCP.
+- If you only have a single subnet, you just need to add routes via DHCP.

 - If you have multiple subnets, you need to add routes via both DHCP and to the router.